The Rural Guaranteed Minimum Income Initiative has three primary goals:

 Mercer County, West Virginia

 Since the launch in October 2025, Mercer County filled all of the 562 available enrollment slots.
-Of those, 500 participants (89%) consented to be part of the study.
-Those 500 were sent a “baseline survey” to assess their current economic, social, emotional, and community health and 497 (99%) completed it.
-These surveys will be compared with voluntarily provided follow-up surveys, to document participants' experiences and circumstances over the study period.
+Of those, 499 participants (89%) consented to be part of the study, and were sent a “baseline survey” to assess their current economic, social, emotional, and community health.
+497 (99%) completed it.

 Beaufort County, North Carolina

-Since the launch in November 2025, Beaufort County filled 99% of the available enrollment slots.
-487 participants (87%) consented to be included in the research study, and — as with Mercer — 99% of the study participants have completed the baseline survey.
+Since the launch in November 2025, Beaufort County filled 100% of the 559 available enrollment slots.
+487 participants (87%) consented to be included in the research study, and 484 (99%) of the study participants have completed the baseline survey.

 Warren County, Mississippi